 For students looking at prospective schools, campus life is a big deal.
 Most college students spend their freshman and sophomore years living in residence halls, if not all four years.
 Naturally, it makes sense that the quality of student housing weighs on the choice of colleges.
 Prospective students expect to be shown around campus, and it can be somewhat embarrassing to show off the heavily worn residence halls and student housing buildings.

-For some colleges, the residence halls date back quite a while and many of the facilities have been minimally updated over the years.
-College dorm bathrooms are notorious for having old and dated showers, which come with their own unique quirks.
-For rising freshman, an aging bathroom is a less than appealing fact of student life.
+For some colleges, the residence halls date back quite a while, and many of the facilities have been minimally updated over the years.
+College dorm bathrooms are notorious for having old and dated showers, which come with their unique quirks.
+For rising freshman, an aging bathroom is a less than an appealing fact of student life.

 When students and parents are looking for a school, they understand that it’s an investment of time and money.
-College dorm bathrooms should be the least of a student’s concerns for their college experience and it’s up to the universities to ensure that’s the case.
-For students, the dorms are going to be home and it’s important for that home to be kept in the best quality and cleanliness possible.
+College dorm bathrooms should be the least of a student’s concerns for their college experience, and it’s up to the universities to ensure that’s the case.
+For students, the dorms are going to be home, and it’s crucial for that home to be kept in the best quality and cleanliness possible.
 Dorm showers matter more to the students who live in the dorms than one might assume.